Jean-Louis Fousseret: Biography

-Fousseret was born in the French city of Besançon (Doubs, Bourgogne-Franche-Comté).
+Fousseret was born in the French city of Besançon (Doubs, Franche-Comté).
 A technician in microtechnology, he graduated from the watchmaking school of Besançon and worked in the computer industry from 1967 to 1997.

 His political career began when he entered the municipal politics of Besançon in 1983, and he was elected Governor of the Canton of Besançon-Planoise in 1988.
 On 1 June 1997, Fousseret became a Member of Parliament for the district of Doubs, and a member of the National Assembly of France.
 In 2001, he was elected mayor of Besançon and Governor of the agglomerated community of Besançon, and relinquished his technician post.
 Since being elected mayor, Fousseret has made improvements to the city, such as registering the Citadelle of Besançon as part of the Fortifications of Vauban.

 Fousseret is also Vice-President of the Association of mayors of major cities of France and the LGV Rhin-Rhône association.

 Close to the French President Emmanuel Macron, Jean-Louis Fousseret was appointed president of the training institute of La République En Marche! in July 2018.